To the lovers past for all you have shown me.

 And to you- For openness in expressing mutual attraction.
 For your honesty in saying that you were still attracted to another lover but also wanted to explore being with me.
 For your courage in saying you weren’t able to be present as things progressed.
 For sitting there in that restaurant when I was hurt and angry and receiving me fully.
 For holding space for us both to show up fully in our humanness and our wounding.
 For remaining my friend.
 Knowing you is what inspires me to make my move back to Colorado.
 Thank you for encouraging me to express the wild climbing nature of myself.
 The one who inspires to lay in the dirt and endlessly explore.

 To the man in Colorado who knows how to reflect the core of who I am right back to myself.
+A four year yo-yo of back and forth.
 The man whose eyes met mine on the dance floor, whose hand I held at closing circle, introducing ourselves after the dance.
 To him who was the beginning of the end of a relationship.
 The past few months I have grasped for him, reaching all the way back to Colorado, wanting to pull this man close again.
 What I have realized is that I want to pull myself close again, those pieces and parts I set aside when I moved to the east coast.
 I set aside my wildness, my uninhibited rolling in the dirt.
 What I have been grasping for in him, is the reflection I need of me.
 Wanting someone to truly see me, the way he does, for the wild that am because of the depth in which he has known me.
 These parts within me have been raging.
 My insides are on fire with a passionate longing to be back on the road.
 To be back on alpine cliffs, to feel desert sands, to bathe in the rivers instead of a compartmentalized fiberglass shower.
 I miss the smell on sap on my skin, and the smell of Colorado dirt in my hair.
 And thank you for smearing mud on my face.
-Thank you for gracefully and kindly telling me to move on.
+Thank you for gracefully and kindly telling me to move on because you had.
 I laid in bed with you that night I visited in February and realized you were right, move on.

 I don’t want to get out without a broken heart.
 I intend to leave this life so shattered